viamrobotics/docs/docs/tutorials/services/visualize-data-grafana.md

 In this tutorial, you learned:

 - how to use the [data management](/data/) service to capture images from your machine's camera and sync them to the Viam app
-- how to [enable data query access](/data/query/#configure-data-query) to your synced data.
+- how to [enable data query access](/data/query/#configure-data-query) to your synced data
 - how to connect Grafana to your data
 - how to build a dashboard visualizing that data
 - how to use query language to dynamically update those visualization based on UI selections